Tellusant/docs/articles-posts/strategy-grid.md

 > We hold a strictly quantitative perspective on strategy.
 In the long run, all strategy development will be quantitative and it is only a matter of when each company starts its transition.
 Some authorities, like Roger Martin, may disagree with this stance.

 ## Proof of Strategy Grid
 It is easy to come up with conceptual frameworks.
 It is what partners at leading consulting firms excel at.
 But are they right?
-Ususally not, and typically they are [not even wrong](https://en.wikipedia.org/wiki/Not_even_wrong).
+Usually not, and typically they are [not even wrong](https://en.wikipedia.org/wiki/Not_even_wrong).
 Outside consulting, Maslow's hierarchy of needs is an example of a framework that looks reasonable but has no evidence in science.

 We therefore went back to fundamental economic theory to create a robust framework.